 Many people look to stories of superheroes and supervillains as an escape from their world and day-to-day lives.
 However, many stories and heroes were written as a direct reaction to the fears of their society.
 Throughout American history, writers have written comics to help frame those fears through a different lens, either as a suggestion to the audience of what they should consider, or a personification of those fears onto which you can focus your thoughts.

 The late 1930s into the 1940s.
 Young Stan Lee is making war propaganda with Dr. Seuss, he has not yet entered the world of comics.
 However, Jack Kirby and Joe Simon are at the forefront, watching America do nothing about the second Great War across the pond from their New York office.
-So they create a man who is literally dressed in the American flag, and punches Adolf Hitler across the face.
+So they create a man who is literally dressed in the American flag, and punches Adolf Hitler in the face.
 Many people think that that is where the design really ends, but they forget, Cap has blond hair blue eyes, literally Hitler’s perfect design.
 He is the epitome of the “Perfect Aryan Race” that the Führer was desperate to achieve, which makes it so much more powerful when Steve Rogers is against everything he stands for.
 Nine months later, the US joins the war.

 World War II ends with the dropping of the ultimate bombs on the island nation of Japan.
 It destroys the very earth around it in ways never seen before.
 Then, in the 1950s, we enter the Cold War, with our new enemy holding the same power.
 A power none of us truly comprehend.
-Then in the ’60s, the Hulk and Captain Atom are made.
+In the ’60s, the Hulk and Captain Atom are made.
 The Hulk gets hit with Gamma radiation, and he turns into a monster, who causes extreme destruction when he’s angry.
 Captain Atom’s entire body is destroyed, then rebuilt out of pure atomic energy (the idea behind Dr. Manhattan in Watchmen).
 Both are heroes born out of radioactive destruction.

 Mutually Assured Destruction